ArslanSB/todos-llm-agent/README.md

 ## 🏗️ Architecture

-The application uses a **multi-agent architecture** with LangChain and LangGraph:
+The application uses a **multi-agent architecture** with LangChain:

 ```
 ┌─────────────────────────────────────────────────┐